ETHZ-INS/DLCAnalyzer/README.md

 ## 6 FST_11.csv  B3         34.04      90.04            37.80542
 ```

-We can now answer our question if floating increases in the later parts of the tests:
+We can now answer our question if floating increases in the later bins of the tests:

 ```r